 Carve a niche

-Beyond just pointing and shooting pictures and video clips, you need to create a niche as a freelance photographer. i.e. give yourself a specialty.
+Beyond just pointing and shooting pictures and video clips, you need to create a niche as a freelance photographer. i.e. give yourself a speciality.
 This does not mean that you will reject job offers from other facets of the craft.
 No!
 You can be an ace in event photography and still do couples of work in product photography, stock photography, media photography, celebrity photography/Paparazzi and so on.

 What is most important is that whatever space you create for yourself, own it, be known for it.
 This helps you in tailoring your brand exposure and make a reputable name among competitions.